Note: This article was published in late 2011. I’ve since written another article on this topic so please check it out.

 Then there’s Costco.
 The level of detail is good (granted not as perfect as MPix and WHCC), but close, and certainly better than Shutterfly.
 Time to receive order: a few hours.
 Cost per photograph (5×7): $0.39*.
 That’s right!
 Not only is this a good print, it was an excellent value as well.
 Overall grade: A.

 Of course, WHCC is awesome.
 For your professional prints, I would recommend them hands down.Time to receive order: 1-2 days.
 Cost per photograph (5×7): $2.81.
 Yes, it’s the most expensive option, but their performance in prints of various sizes is consistent.
 Overall grade: A.

 So what is my final recommendation?
 Go with Costco.
 Good quality; great value.
 If you don’t have a Costco membership, but can afford to wait 2-3 days, choose MPix.
 You will not be disappointed.
 If you can’t afford to wait for Mpix, go with Ritz.

 If you’re having your photos professionally taken, though, use your photographer’s lab for prints, especially for anything 8×10 or larger.
 The quality is noticeable and the colors won’t fade over time.

 I hope this helps you out, the next time you’re wondering where to have the contents of your digital camera printed.

-Zemya Photography is a natural light photographer, based on the Bay Area Peninsula, and specializes in couples, maternity, family, newborn, baby, and children's on-location lifestyle portrait photography.
+Zemya Photography is a professional Bay Area photographer, based on the Peninsula, and specializes in couples, maternity, family, newborn, baby, and children's on-location, natural light, lifestyle portrait photography.
+Book your session today